What is Microsoft Office 365 and how much will it cost?

 Again, this can all be accommodated with the 2 bundles we mentioned before in Scenario 1

 - Microsoft 365 Business Basic (formerly Office 365 Business Essentials).
 This includes email, some online storage, a product called SharePoint (which warrants an article by itself) and Microsoft Teams for chat and video confrencing.
 This is priced at £3.80 per user per month and will suit 19 out of the 22 users

 - For the 3 associates with no or unsuitable versions of Microsoft Office, Microsoft 365 Business Standard (formerly Microsoft Office 365 Business Premium) is the solution.
 In essence, the same as Microsoft 365 Business Basic but with the addition of up to date versions of Microsoft applications.
 This is priced at £9.40 per user per month

 As before, Microsoft allow you to mix and match these bundles, so the total subscription cost to the business of this package would be £100.40 per month plus VAT.

-For most small business up to 300 people, Microsoft Office 365 Business Essentials and Business Premium will provide for and often exceed your requirements and in the case of Business Essentials (assuming your Office applications aren’t too old .. at Jan 2020 you need Office 2013 installed ideally), will allow you to protect previous software investment.
+For most small business up to 300 people, Microsoft 365 Business Basic and Microsoft 365 Business Standard will provide for and often exceed your requirements and in the case of Business Basic (assuming your Office applications aren’t too old .. at Jan 2020 you need Office 2013 installed ideally), will allow you to protect previous software investment.